-"Serial Stated Maturities" means November 1 in the years 2022 through 2026.
+"Serial Stated Maturities" means, with respect to the Series 2020 Bonds, November 1 in the years 2023 through 2027.

 "Series" means all of the Bonds authenticated and delivered upon original issuance in a simultaneous transaction, under the same Supplemental Indenture and designated as a Series in such Supplemental Indenture regardless of variations in maturity, interest rate, Class, Sinking Fund Payments or other provisions, and any Bonds thereafter authenticated and delivered in lieu of or in substitution for (but not to refund) such Bonds as provided in the General Indenture and the related Supplemental Indenture.